DE4CC0DE-5FC3-4494-BCBF-4D50B00366B5

 6. Compostable Creativity

-The report notes that products that are not cutting packaging completely are going the compostable route, making some or all elements of their packaging compostable.
-It singles out some brands, like Compostic, which are supplying home-compostable products, meaning all components can compost in a home bin versus requiring a commercial process.
+The report notes that products that are not cutting packaging completely are going the compostable route, with companies making some or all elements of their packaging compostable.
+It singles out some brands, like Compostic, which are supplying home-compostable products, meaning that all components can compost in a home bin, versus requiring a commercial process.

-Meanwhile, in the produce world, Rainer Fruit is working on commercially compostable produce stickers.
+Meanwhile, in the produce world, Rainier Fruit is working on commercially compostable produce stickers.

 ADVERTISEMENT